hambrice/babel-and-react-v-000/README.md

 ## Overview

-In this lesson, we'll unpack what **Babel** brings to the table when developing React applications.
+In this lesson, we'll unpack what **Babel** brings to the table when developing React applicationz.

 ## Objectives